Basic Piano Chords (and Some Advanced Ones) for Beginners

 Frequently Asked Questions

 Chords form the basis of many songs.
-Learning chords allows you to master the principles of harmony, which sets the emotional mood of a piece of music.
-If you don’t know chords, you’re very limited in the types of moods you can create through your music.
+Learning them allows you to master the principles of harmony, which sets the emotional mood of a piece of music.
+If you don’t know any, you’re very limited in the types of moods you can create through your music.

 Inversions are just chords that are played “out of order.”
 Since a chord is built from the 1st, 3rd and 5th tones of a scale, it can be thought of as being played in the order 1-3-5.
-Inverting that piano chord would mean you play it with the notes in various orders – for example, 3-5-1 or 5-1-3.
-So playing an inversion of C Maj (C-E-G) would mean playing it where the bottom note of the chord becomes E and the original bottom note (C) moves to become the high note of the chord (i.e. E-G-C).
+Inverting that would mean you play it with the notes in various orders – for example, 3-5-1 or 5-1-3.
+So playing an inversion of C Maj (C-E-G) would mean playing it where the bottom note becomes E and the original bottom note (C) moves to become the high note (i.e. E-G-C).

 Yes they are the same.
 Keyboards are based on the same notes as acoustic pianos.
 Therefore the scales, chords and progressions in music transfer across various types of instruments.

-There are quite literally an unlimited number of chords that can be built in music, but there are hundreds of popular and widely used ones.
-Aside from basic major and minor triad chords, there are also extended chords (7th, 9th, etc), suspended chords, augmented/diminished chords and much more.
+There are quite literally an unlimited amount that can be built in music, but there are hundreds of popular and widely used ones.
+Aside from basic major and minor triads, there are also extended varieties (7th, 9th, etc), suspended chords, augmented/diminished and much more.

 Wrap-Up